By Chet Yarbrough

 Wright argues that all life is based on arbitrary evolutionary changes in reproduction.
 Physical (genetic) and psychological (motive) changes that reinforce survival are pre-determined controllers of human behavior.
 Wright’s experimental evidence for physical evolution is research on human remains.
 His evidence for psychological evolution is advance in biological science.

 Biological research shows that chemical interactions in the human body effect psychological behavior, just as genetics effect physical being.
-The discovery of endorphin, serotonin, enzyme, and other chemical interactions that effect human behavior are markers for evolutionary change in human psychological influence and control.

 Physical and psychological correlation with evolution changes one’s view of civilization and its discontents.
 It is not only suggests the death of God’s omniscience and control, but the death of free choice.
 Humans are born programmed; programmed to be good and evil.
 Humans kill, cheat, lie, and steal.
 At the same time, humans build cities, create art, love others, and sacrifice their lives for something greater than themselves.

 Without God; without free choice, where is morality, where is good will, where is value in living?
 Wright suggests morality evolves into normative ethics, an ethics of pleasure as long as pleasure’s pursuit does not harm others.
 Wright’s idea is that humans level their moral behavior using a “tit for tat” penalty/reward system designed by evolution.
 A precursor of this philosophy is inferred by Epicurus in 4th century BC but evolves into utilitarianism in the 19th century.